codex-academy/BasicExpressWebApp/README.md

 ## Database setup

-Once you have all the above installed you need to setup a database.
+Once you have all the above installed you need to setup the database.

 To setup the database open a SQL window in phpMyAdmin and run this SQL: